wagner89/CSSTalk/talkAtCraftingMarch23.md

 ![](http://s2.quickmeme.com/img/ae/ae47b29373cbcce38d4969f0a11b82f2f2332efef505133ef16a810720d72ed6.jpg)

-Stacking contexts appear on an element when:

-[root, position != static && z-index != auto, opacity < 0] => these all form a new stacking context
+New stacking contexts are created by:
+- `root` element
+- elements with `position <> static` and `z-index <> auto`
+- `opacity < 1`

-Inside the same stacking context, the stacking order is:
+Inside any stacking context, the stacking order is:

-[root,
+- root,
+- positioned elements (with negative z-order),
+- non-positioned elements,
- positioned elements (with negative z-order), non-positioned elements, positioned (with z-order auto, in appearance order), positioned (with positive z-order)] => determine the order of contexts, and of elements inside of contexts
+- positioned (with z-order auto, in appearance order),
+- positioned (with positive z-order)] => determine the order of contexts, and of elements inside of contexts

 _With SASS, it's a good practice to define levels within the stacking order (i.e. root, menu, popup, etc)_